Before Beginning Your Da`wah, Choose Your Approach

 You are coming to some People of the Scripture; therefore choose to talk to them about Tawheed.
 When you know the people, the situation and the circumstance, now you choose your topic.

 There was a time some years back when enthusiastic Muslims used to continuously engage Christians in discussions concerning the Gospel of Barnabus.
 The origin and history of the Gospel of Barnabus is a long story.
-It is enough to note that there is mention in it that Prophet Jesus was not crucified, and that a prophet would come after him by the name of Ahmad.
+It is enough to note that there is mention in it that Prophet Jesus was not crucified, and that a prophet would come after him the name of Ahmad.
 Consequently, Muslims spent a lot of time trying to convince Christians about the authenticity of the Gospel of Barnabus.
 Was that really important?
 If they believed in the Gospel of Barnabus, would it save them on the Day of Judgment?

 No. Is everything mentioned in the Gospel of Barnabas the Gospel truth?
 No. In fact there are passages and concepts contained in it which are incorrect and go against Islaamic teachings.
 Consequently, we must choose our topics wisely.
 We should ask ourselves: “What does this person really need to know to fulfill my obligation of conveying the clear message of Islam to them?
 What do I have to give this person so that on the Day of Judgment I can say to Allah: ‘O Allah!
 I conveyed Your message’?

 The message which I have to give them is none other than Tawheed.
-We may begin our discussions by talking about the trinity, but many Christians do not believe in the trinity.
+We may begin our discussions talking about the trinity, but many Christians do not believe in the trinity.

 Some believe that there is only one God and that Jesus Christ was a prophet of God.
 In such cases, there is no need to go into a long debate about the trinity, since they have already rejected it.
 Consequently, we have to find out what their actual beliefs are and not preach to them based on assumptions.
 We have to take some time out to listen, as was mentioned earlier.
 If we do so, we may find that it would be more beneficial to talk about Prophet Muhammad (peace be upon him).
 Thus, the choice of topic to discuss or share is as important as reading the situation correctly.